emonyao/fms-folder-taxonomy/README_v1.md

   - **What this tool does**:
      It scans folders containing product images with inconsistent or unclear filenames, and renames them following a standardized format:
      `merchant_brand_productname_variation.jpg`.
+     All filenames include a version suffix like _v1.jpg, which is automatically incremented if the file already exists in the output directory (e.g. _v2.jpg, _v3.jpg...).
   - **Why we’re building it**:
      To improve naming consistency across the organization, making images easier to search, manage, and reuse—especially during cross-team collaboration.
   - **Who it’s for**: